 - Store it in a freezer-safe airtight container, like glass storage bottles with stoppers, glass jars, BPA-free plastic squeeze bottles, or BPA-free plastic containers.
 This helps to keep the syrup from getting freezer burned or absorbing any flavors in the freezer.
 As I share above, I love using these OXO squeeze bottles with a freezer label on them. 🤓

 - Alternatively, you can portion out simple syrup into an ice cube tray like this one for frozen cubes of syrup.
 This is not my favorite method.
 The syrup may not freeze solid.
 This is because of the high sugar content.
-Unless your freezer is extremely cold, you will need to scoop the cubes out using a small spoon.
+Unless your freezer is extremely cold, you may need to scoop the cubes out using a small spoon.
 Be sure to cover the ice cube tray with an airtight lid so that your syrup cubes do not absorb any “off” tastes or smells in the freezer.

 - Like a simple syrup, a rich syrup may not freeze solid because the sugar content is higher than the water content.
 Depending on the sugar-water ratio, the frozen mix will remain almost gel-like, in a semi-frozen consistency.
 Likewise, a simple syrup that has alcohol added to it will not freeze solid.